juljul98/cinemalaya/iteration1/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 BETA: It's also possible to add a overlay logo to the image.
 The plugin will resize and crop the original image to 1200x630 and then overlay the chosen 1200x630 PNG file over it.
 Can be usefull to add your brand to the image that shows up on Facebook shared links.

-Our settings page is discreetly kept under "Options", as it should, instead of taking up premium sapce on the main menu bar with colored, non WordPress styled, icons.
+Our settings page is discreetly kept under "Options", as it should, instead of taking up premium space on the main menu bar with colored, non WordPress styled, icons.

 = The (Facebook) Open Graph Tags that this plugin inserts are: =